-A variety of programs and media are available that encourage critical thinking and offer the public the opportunity to explore the contributions of Theodore Roosevelt and his legacy.
+A variety of programs and media are available that encourage critical thinking and offer the public the opportunity to explore the contributions that Theodore Roosevelt made during his life and his legacy.

 Similar to Alternative 2, this alternative would expand Sagamore Hill's programming to offer limited on- site lectures, gallery talks, walking tours, and on- site programs that link Theodore Roosevelt and his achievements to the lives of contemporary Americans.